Form A information

 OFM recognizes that some residential building permits will expire and will eventually be renewed.
 Do not report renewed permits on Form A if they have previously been reported to OFM.

 I do not understand the question “Do the data in Section A1 include permits issued in annexed areas by other jurisdictions?”
 Can you explain?

-If your city/town annexed territory with buildable land, owners or builders may have applied for housing permits from the county before the annexation.
-Your answers will help clarify whether these permits have already been reported to OFM by the county.
+If a city/town annexed territory with buildable land, owners or builders may have applied for housing permits from the county before the annexation.
+Your answers will help clarify whether these permits have already been reported to OFM by the county or city/town.
 Cities/towns should work with the county to get a list of all permits issued in annexed areas prior to becoming part of the city/town.
-You will need to provide supporting documentation to your city analyst.
+You will need to provide supporting documentation to your population analyst.

-How do I report micro housing units on Form A?
+How do I report micro housing on Form A?

 What do you mean by conversions and why are they reported with demolitions in Section A.3?

 An existing residential structure may be converted to a non-residential use or a physical alteration can occur that results in the addition/removal of housing units to/from the housing stock.
 There are two basic types of conversions, each with different reporting requirements:

 - Residential to non-residential conversion: A housing unit may be converted to a non-residential use.
 As such, the unit is technically eliminated from the housing stock.
 Report the number of structures removed from the housing stock in Column 1 and the associated number of units in Column 2.

 - Conversion from one residential structure type to another residential structure type: A housing unit can be converted from one residential structure type to another.
 For example, a large single-family house may be converted to a 4-unit apartment.
 In this case, report the original single-family structure as a conversion in Section A3.
 The new 4-unit apartment should be reported as a new 4-unit structure (fourplex) in Section A1.
 Please leave a note in the comment section regarding the conversion.